"Day of Caring"

-To provide safe, warm, and welcoming shelter during extreme weather
+Our mission is to provide safe, warm, and welcoming shelter during extreme weather.

 to people who have no place else to come in from the cold.

 San Juan Island has an urgent need.
-As you know, while we don’t have a full count yet, our homeless population has increased in previous years, with as many as ten or more people living in cars and in the woods on San Juan alone, and the numbers are on the rise.
-San Juan Island’s faith-based groups and other community stakeholders are leading an initiative to establish a severe weather shelter on San Juan Island.
+As many of you know, our homeless population has increased in previous years, with as many as ten or more people living in cars and in the woods on San Juan alone.
+San Juan Island’s faith-based groups and other community stakeholders are leading an initiative to provide a severe weather shelter on San Juan Island.
 The purpose of the shelter to house our island homeless during the coldest nights of winter, when the temperature drops below 30 degrees F. There will be separate spaces for men and women/women and children.
 The Grange and SJI Family Resource Center have offered space, with details yet to be worked out.
 We are modeling our shelter after Orcas’ program success and best practices.
 We want to be up and running by November 20 and will announce our blanket drive and open house for volunteers next week.

 This island-wide, collaborative project is run by a Steering Committee that includes pastors and representatives of our churches, social services, United Way of San Juan County, San Juan County Affordable Housing, Friday Harbor Food Bank, Washington Vocational Services, Senior Services, Compass Health, and others.
 Based on Orcas’ experience, the group estimates the number nights in the average winter in the San Juans to be approximately 18 nights in which we may have 30 degree F or lower temperatures.
 People in situations of homelessness will make use of the shelter: including men, women, and children.

-We need to raise $12,000 by November 20th for supplies and staffing for the winter.
-Donated funds will be used to pay a part-time Shelter Coordinator to coordinate schedules and four paid staff to take some of the night shifts at two shelters.
+We raised funding for supplies and staffing for the 2017 winter.
+Donated funds were used to pay a part-time Shelter Coordinator to coordinate schedules and four paid staff to take some of the night shifts at two shelters.
 Volunteers will staff the other shifts and some night shifts.
-Please consider volunteering!
+Please consider volunteering for next year!

-But most important right now, the shelter needs your financial support.
+The shelter program will continue in 2018-19.
+Please consider supporting this critical need in our community.
 To donate, please go to the United Way SJC website, unitedwaysjc.com or send a check to: